slipstream/SlipStreamDocumentation/docs/developer_guide/running.rst

 Note that starting the database in this way should not be done in production.
 This is intended only for development testing.

-Elastic Search installation
+Elasticsearch installation
 ---------------------------

-Follow instructions from Elastic Search documentation: https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html
+Follow instructions from Elasticsearch documentation: https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html

 Please use same version as the one found used SlipStream server (see pom.xml in ``SlipStream`` project).

-To start Elastic Search engine, just type (in the ``bin`` directory):
+To start Elasticsearch engine, just type (in the ``bin`` directory):
 ::

     $ ./elasticsearch